MINISFORUM EliteMini TL50 has Thunderbolt 4 and is powered by an Intel Core i5-1135G7

 |149.6*149.6*55.5mm

 The MINISFORUM EliteMini TL50 can be ordered here immediately.
 The company is asking $699, which is totally reasonable given the specifications.
+With that said, the first 50 orders can get $100 off using coupon code TK2CXKSPP0TH, so you should act fast.
 Currently, there is only one configuration to be had -- it comes with 12GB of RAM (which is apparently soldered in) and a 512GB PCIe SSD (which is replaceable).
 An HDMI cable and VESA mount are included in the box.